-A turkey stuffed after the Hamburgh way.
+A Turkey stuffed after the Hamburgh Way.

-TAKE one pound of beef, three quarters of a pound of fuet, mince it very small, season it with salt, pepper, cloves, mace, and sweet marjoram; then mix two or three eggs with ital loosen the skin all round the turkey, and stuff it.
+Mince one pound of beef with three quarters of a pound of fuet, feason it with falt, pepper, cloves, mace, and sweet marjoram; then mix two or three eggs with it, loosen the skin all round the turkey, and stuff it.
 It must be roasted.

-Chickens dressed the French way.
+Chickens the French Way.

-TAKE them and quarter them, then broil, crumble over them a little bread and parsley; when they are half done, put them in a slew-pan, with three or four spoonfuls of gravy, and double the quantity of white wine, salt and pepper, some fried, veal balls, and some suckers, onions, shalots, and some green gooseberries or grapes when in season: cover the pan close, and let it stew on a chareoal fire for an hour; thicken the liquor with the yolks of eggs, and the juice of lemon; garnish the dish with fried suckers, sliced lemon, and the livers.
+QUARTER your chickens then broil them, crumble over them a little bread and parfley; when they are half done, put them in a flew-pan, with three or four spoonfuls of gravy, and double the quantity of white wine, falt and pepper, some fried veal balls, and some suckers, onions, shalots, and some green gooseberries or grapes when in season: cover the pan close, and let it stew on a charcoal fire for an hour; thicken the liquor with the yolks of eggs, and the juice of lemon; garnish the dish with fried suckers, sliced lemon, and the livers.